 23./24.05.2024 Plenary meeting of the SFB in the NeSSy research building

-One day after the Long Night of Hearing, the SFB HAPPAA will meet again for a plenary meeting at the University of Oldenburg.
-In addition to project presentations, two poster and demonstrator sessions are planned.
+One day after the Long Night of Hearing, the SFB HAPPAA met again for a plenary meeting at the University of Oldenburg.
+In addition to project presentations, there were also two poster and demonstrator sessions.

 22.05.2024 Long Night of Hearing with SFB participation